 This Special Issue of American Quarterly focuses on life within slavery, racial capitalism, and settler colonialism in the region of what is now North America.
 It critically engages the history of the biopolitical in the period before 1900 and reframes early American studies toward a new appreciation of the history of tactics of governance in this region.

 We are proud to announce that American Quarterly September 2015 special issue, “Pacific Currents,” guest edited by Paul Lyons and Ty

 Kāwika Tengan, is the winner of the 2016 Council of Editors of Learned Journals (CELJ) Award for Best Special Issue.
 Thank you to Paul and Ty for their vision and leadership and to all the contributors to the special issue!

 The journal has updated its Author Guidelines to introduce an online submission system.

 Join the Conversation

 American Quarterly is dedicated to being a forum for intellectual exchange among American studies scholars.
-The re-designed website creates new opportunities for scholars to connect outside of the printed journal.
 Good scholarship is only worthwhile if it is shared.
 Interdisciplinary scholarship in American studies hinges on communication between its scholars, and as the foremost journal of its kind, American Quarterly is at the center of this dialogue.